5 Ways to Get Motivated When You Have Depression

 Everyone, whether you have depression or not, needs a support system.
 When you’re struggling with depression, it’s even more important that you seek out support.
 Ask a friend or someone you trust to help motivate you and hold you accountable.
 Tell them what your goals are so they can help motivate you and make sure you’re not making excuses for yourself.
 If you know someone who is in a similar situation and whom you trust, you can set goals together, keep track of each other’s progress, and hold each other accountable.

 One of the most important things you can do is be kind to yourself.
 If you are having a hard day and unable to carry out the tasks you set, don’t beat yourself up.
 Be gentle and positive and actively challenge yourself by saying things like, “I can do this,” “this is worth it,” and “I am worthy.”
 Be mindful of negative self-talk and thoughts, self-criticism, shame, guilt, etc. If you are continuously hard on yourself, it can turn into a pattern or habit, and eventually become more difficult to think positively or even become motivated.

 Depression is one of the most common mental illnesses in America and often goes untreated.
 If you or someone you know is suffering from it, it’s important to seek out help.
 Dr. Heather Violante, Psy.D., President and Founder of Serenity Lane Psychological Services, specializes in supporting those who have depression, as well as their loved ones.
-Contact her today at 954.391.5305 ext.
-8 to learn how she can help you find inner peace and happiness.
+Contact her today to learn how she can help you find inner peace and happiness.
 Dr. Heather Violante provides depression treatment and depression therapy in Fort Lauderdale, Florida for adults and their loved ones.